-This is a workshop using games to improve on reliability of commands and recall with your dog.
+A workshop will use games or obstacle courses to improve on reliability of commands and recall with your dog.
 Playing games is an enjoyable and non-threatening way to objectively quantify performance and fine-tune all basic obedience skills, including attention, position changes, stays, following, heeling, and precision work.
-It’s an easy and fun way to achieve a personal best performance.
+It’s an easy and fun way to achieve goals.

 - Train your dog to respond reliably, even when off leash, distracted and at a distance